 Since 1995, when the archive became part of the Museum für Naturkunde Berlin, the collection has been continuously expanded, not only by recordings from ongoing research projects, but also by purchasing or receiving entire animal sound collections.
 Thus, the Animal Sound Archive manages the entire bioacoustic bequests of Klaus Conrads, Erwin Tretzel and Gerhardt Thielcke.

 Current research projects using the Animal Sound Archive are focused on topics related to bioacoustic monitoring.
 Advances in digital signal processing and pattern recognition over the past years make the reliable automated recognition of animal sounds an achievable possibility, on the basis of a reference database with clear recordings.
-Current projects can be viewed on the website of the department of biodiversity informatics.

 The recordings of the Animal Sounds Archive are used for research projects not only at the Museum für Naturkunde, but by scientists the world over.
 Any scientific queries should be directed to the Scientific Head of the Animal Sounds Archive, Dr. rer. nat.
 Karl-Heinz Frommolt.